rrcobb/blog/src/pages/posts/2022-07-08-review-play-in-predictive-minds-a-cognitive-theory-of-play.md

 > a strong driver of curiosity is the learner’s metacognitive estimates of their own prior knowledge, meaning that learners will have their curiosity piqued when they think that they are close to knowing the answer to a question

 Again -- this is not student's explicit, articulable, conscious estimate of their own knowledge.
-The _feeling_ of curiousity is a signal that you've got enough information to put together a new answer!
+The _feeling_ of curiosity is a signal that you've got enough information to put together a new answer!

 This is really cool, imo.
 Students are uncurious if something is too hard, or if there's no mystery left to resolve.

-Emotions are a guide to _something_.
-Curiosity is a guide to our brain's hidden estimate of how close we are to learning something new.
+Emotions are our 'readout screen' for our brain's state.
+They reliably tell us... something.
+Curiosity is a signal of our brain's hidden estimate of how close we are to learning something new.
 Seems important!

+Telling kids to 'follow their curiosity' is like telling them to 'go north' on the compass.
+It's reliably pointing towards experiences that are likely to turn into learning... at least, their brain's best guess for that!

 ## Predictive Processing